Outdoor Learning &

 Working With Disadvantaged Youth

-Specialise Experience
+Specialist Experience

 We have specialist experience in working with young people from disadvantaged backgrounds.
 We work with young people with family caring responsibilities, facing social exclusion or living in financial deprivation.
 Some are in the care of social services or have turbulent and challenging home lives.

-Learn moreCredentials
+Learn MoreCredentials

 - Protection of Vulnerable Groups (PVG) Scheme